 Laundry detergent on a dairy-free website?
 The dairy-free lifestyle isn’t just about food.
-Dairy lurks in the strangest of places and many (many!) of us who can’t do dairy have skin woes, from allergic reactions to eczema to general irritation.
+Dairy lurks in the strangest of places and many of us who can’t do dairy have skin woes.
+You might be dealing with hives from allergic reactions, chronic eczema, or general inflammation from dermatitis.
 And the real kicker: natural products can often be more irritating than the chemically-formulated “sensitive” products.
-So I’ve sought out and tested options to find what I think are the best natural laundry detergents for those of us with touchy skin.
+But over the years, I’ve found a few options that I think are the best natural laundry detergents for those of us with touchy skin.

 All of the following natural laundry detergents are “Free and Clear” of colors and fragrances, and suitable for both Standard and HE (High-Efficiency) washers.

 Dapple is a fantastic brand of gentle cleaners that are sensitive enough for a baby’s touch and skin, but powerful on stains.
 Their product line includes a good range of dish, surface and clothing cleaners.
 Thus far, I’ve sampled their surface wipes, dish soap, and liquid natural laundry detergent.
 All are commendable, but we’re talking laundry right now…

 I found Dapple Baby Laundry Detergent to be effective and the closest to “traditional” laundry detergent.
 It wasn’t quite as concentrated or deep cleaning as some of the other brands we tried.
 That said, Dapple did leave our clothes soft and fresh, and moms will like that this brand is pediatrician-approved for little ones (and adults!) with eczema.
 For more info visit www.dapplebaby.com.